Arteriovenous Graft Creation for Hemodialysis

 - You have trouble breathing.

-- You cannot stop the bleeding from your wound even after you hold firm pressure for 10 minutes.
+- You cannot stop the bleeding from the surgery area even after you hold firm pressure for 10 minutes.

 Seek care immediately if: